 Below is a list of organizations that accept donations OFF playa:

-Bicycle donations on playa: The Yellow Bike Project will accept bicycle donations on site.
+Bicycle donations on playa: Some bike repair camps and The Yellow Bike Project will accept bicycle donations on site.
 Please only donate YOUR bike and/or those abandoned in your camp.
 Note: be prepared to take your bike offsite should this option no longer be available for capacity reasons.